-Primarily these are operations within the Big Four accounting firm like PwC, E&Y, KPMG and Deloitte which do M&A advisory as part of audit and accounting practice.
+Primarily these are operations of the Big Four accounting firm like PwC, E&Y, KPMG, and Deloitte, which do M&A advisory as part of audit and accounting practice.

 3. Single-industry specialists

 Some firms like Allen & Company have narrowed their exclusive focus to a single industry.
-These firms tend to be based out of a single location which is relevant to their industry group.
+These firms tend to be based out of a single location that is relevant to their industry group.

 Top 50 investment banks to work for ( Middle-market investment banks list):

 There isn’t much of a difference as far as working environment is concerned.